atchutagit/technology-poc-project/README.md

 	3. Finally, run mvn install to get the WAR file for TOMCAT deployment.
 		 - WAR file will be generated in <project-root>/target directory
 		 - Rename it to atm-finder.war before deploying it to TOMCAT
+	Note: You can also deploy a pre-packaged war file (available under this repo) for quick testing

 How to Access and Test:
 ----------------------